donfreiday/learnOpenGL/readme.md

 # Learn OpenGL

 This project is based on the  OpenGL tutorial series [here](https://www.youtube.com/watch?v=OR4fNpBjmq8).
-The platform is Arch Linux, rather than Windows.
+The platform is Arch Linux and the IDE used is VS Code, rather than Windows and Visual Studio.
+[docs.gl](http://docs.gl) is one of the best OpenGL references out there, and you should read up on any functions used.
 The readme is a companion for the accompanying source files, and as such omits many details.

 ***